Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 Safe marshall points will be marked in various places around the track, and marshalls are usually the only people permitted on track while racing takes place.

 Marshall points are often, but not always, marked with numbers.
-When they are present, your race number determines where you need to stand.
+When they are present, your race number usually determines where you need to stand.

 - Pay attention to the race in your zone or area when marshalling.